 Step 2: Add next layer of shredded cheese

 Step 3: Slowly pour in seasoned egg mixture

 Optional Step: About half way through cooking, I like to cover the edges with this handy silicone ring that is used to keep pie crusts from burning.
-You can also use tin foil for a DIY solution.
+I got this one from King Arthur Baking but they are available from multiple retailers.
+(You can also use tin foil for a DIY solution.)

 Final Step: When finished cooking, set quiche out on a cooling rack for 15 – 20 minutes before serving.
 If not serving immediately, it can take over an hour to cool.